payola/Payola/README.md

 #### Branches

-You can add multiple data sources, creating multiple branches that need to be merged before the analysis can be run (trying to run an analysis with branches that aren't merged will yield in an error).
-Of course, you can have such an incomplete analysis saved and work on it later.
+You can add multiple data sources, creating numerous branches that need to be merged before the analysis can be run (trying to run an analysis with branches that aren't merged will yield in an error).
+Of course, you can have such an incomplete analysis saved to work on it later.

 Merging branches can be done using the `Merge branches` button.
 You will be given a choice to use either Join or Union.
-After selecting one (each is described below), you need to specify which branches you want to merge - at the bottom of the dialog, there are wells for each input of the merge plugin.
+After selecting one (each is described below), you need to specify which branches to be merged - at the bottom of the dialog, there are wells for each input of the merge plugin.
 At the top of the dialog, you have each branch represented by the name of the last plugin in each branch.
-If you hover your mouse over the box representing a branch, that particular branch gets highlighted in the background (it gets a thick black frame).
+If you hover your mouse over the box representing a branch, that particular branch gets highlighted in the background.
 You need to drag the branch boxes to the input boxes (see picture attached).

 ![Branches on Input Boxes](https://github.com/siroky/Payola/raw/develop/docs/img/analysis_branches.png)